armazzer/hangman/README.md

 The aim in this module was to re-factor the hangman game using an OOP approach.
 A new class was defined to contain the game, and the building blocks (functions) developed in milestone_2 and milestone_3 were utilised and built on within the class (as methods).

 ### Module code summary
-The class Hangman created with a constructor containing the following attributes:
+The class Hangman is created with a constructor containing the following attributes:
 - self.word = a random word selected from the *word_list*.
 - self.word_guessed = a list of underscores with each underscore representing a character in *word*.
 - self.num_letters = the number of unique letters in *word*.